romilly/aplers-pi-guide/manuscript/Chapter0.md

-#The APLer's Quickstart Guide to the Raspberry Pi
+#The APLer's Guide to the Raspberry Pi